moniac/real-time-web-project/readme.md

 On the client side, the data will be subscribed to so the data can get passed to the client.

+This ensures that people will only see the content that is meant for them.

 ```javascript
 const stream = new EventSource(`${hashtag}`)
 ```